ARTbio/startbio/docs/AnalyseGenomes_2022/Install_tools.md

 ```
 sh /root/AnalyseGenome/GalaxyServer/install_galaxy_tools.sh
 ```
-You should now be asked for an API key, paste your API key and press ++enter++
+You should now be asked for an API key

 ## Go back to your Galaxy web window